welaika/wordmove/index.md

 ### Multistage

-You can define multiple environments in your `Movefile`, such as production, staging, etc.
+You can define multiple environments in your `movefile.yml`, such as production, staging, etc.
 Use `-e` with `pull` or `push` to run the command on the specified environment.

 For example: